xdmushui/partner-center-sdk/develop/purchase-azure-reservations.md

 -   A customer identifier.
 If you do not have a customer's ID, you can look up the ID in Partner Center by choosing the customer from the customers list, selecting Account, then saving their Microsoft ID.
 -   A subscription ID for an active CSP Azure subscription.

-## <span id="How_to_purchase_Azure_reserved_instances"></span><span id="how_to_purchase_azure_reserved_instances"></span><span id="HOW_TO_PURCHASE_AZURE_RESERVED_INSTANCES"></span>How to purchase Microsoft Azure Reserved VM Instances
+## <span id="How_to_purchase_Azure_reservations"></span><span id="how_to_purchase_azure_reservations"></span><span id="HOW_TO_PURCHASE_AZURE_RESERVATIONS"></span>How to purchase Microsoft Azure reservations

-Once you have identified the active CSP Azure subscription that you want to add an Azure Reserved VM Instance to, use the following steps to purchase it:
+Once you have identified the active CSP Azure subscription that you want to add an Azure reservation to, use the following steps to purchase it:

-1. [Enablement](#enablement) - Register an active CSP Azure subscription to enable it for purchasing Azure Reserved VM Instances.
+1. [Enablement](#enablement) - Register an active CSP Azure subscription to enable it for purchasing Azure reservations.
-2. [Discovery](#discovery) - Find and select the Azure Reserved VM Instance products and SKUs you want to purchase and check their availability.
+2. [Discovery](#discovery) - Find and select the Azure reservation products and SKUs you want to purchase and check their availability.
 3. [Order submission](#order_submission) - Create a shopping cart with the items in your order and submit it.
 4. [Get order details](#get_order_details) - Review the details of an order, all the orders for a customer, or view orders by billing cycle type.

-After you have purchased Azure Reserved VM Instances, the following scenarios show you how to manage their lifecycle by getting information about your Azure Reserved VM Instance entitlements, and how to retrieve balance statements, invoices, and invoice summaries.
+After you have purchased Azure reservations, the following scenarios show you how to manage their lifecycle by getting information about your Azure reservation entitlements, and how to retrieve balance statements, invoices, and invoice summaries.
 -   [Lifecycle management](#lifecycle_management)
 -   [Invoice and reconciliation](#invoice_and_reconciliation)